Skip to code content (skip section selection)

 (5) Property not to be further subdivided shall obtain site plan approval as set forth in § 155.707.

-(7) Special uses not shown on the approved master plan require approval in accordance with § 155.711.
+(6) Special uses identified as such in the approved master plan require approval in accordance with § 155.711.

-(1) In the event of a withdrawal of an application prior to action by the Town Council, no application may be filed requesting the same planned development contained in the withdrawn application prior to the expiration of a minimum period of six months from the withdrawal of the application.
+(1) In the event of a withdrawal of an application prior to action by the Town Council, no application may be filed requesting the same or substantively similar conditional district contained in the withdrawn application prior to the expiration of a minimum period of six months from the withdrawal of the application.

-(2) When the Town Council has voted on a planned development and the proposed rezoning has either been denied or has failed to be adopted by the vote required in the event of a valid protest petition, then the application shall be deemed to have expired.
+(2) When the Town Council has voted on a conditional district and the proposed rezoning has failed to be adopted, then the application shall be deemed to have expired.

-(3) No subsequent application requesting a planned development for any parcel contained in an application which has expired may be made prior to the expiration of a minimum period of six months from the date of expiration.
+(3) No subsequent application requesting a conditional district for any parcel contained in an application which has expired may be made prior to the expiration of a minimum period of six months from the date of expiration.

 (4) No subsequent application requesting the same zoning category for any parcel contained in an application which has expired may be filed prior to the expiration of a minimum period of one year from the expiration.